 If you're starting from the ground up as a one person agency, it can feel more comfortable to charge $40-$60 an hour, or to take on clients for $300-$400 a month, because you can still make a great living doing it that way.
 But, to achieve six figures, you need to look at it from a different angle.

 Taking a look at the Nifty Marketing example again, when he upped his prices to a minimum $100 per hour, he noticed he started generating more interest, attracting better clients, making more money and growing faster.
-Because he started attracting the right people for his agency.
+Because he started attracting the right people for his digital marketing service provider.

 So, don't worry about pricing people out.
-Worry about charging the price you think is right for your service, and the clients you want to attract to your business.
+Worry about charging the price you think is right for your service, and the clients you want to attract to your advertising agency.

 #18: Put Your Reporting Tools In Place

 I'd recommend starting with Microsoft Office Software to begin with, like Excel, because you can add your own branding and keep all of your files saved permanently for backup.
-Google Docs is a good second option, but you run the risk of things getting messy and disorganised quickly.
+Google Docs is a good second option for a business tool, but you run the risk of things getting messy and disorganised quickly.